ntu-dsi-dcn/ntu-dsi-dcn/README.md

 - Copy all the NTU-DSI-DCN simulation codes found in this "/scratch" folder over to the latest ns-3 simulator's "/scratch" folder you have just installed.
 - Refactor the NTU-DSI-DCN simulation codes to make it compatible with the latest ns-3 simulator APIs.
 - Follow the "Running the simulations" steps written below to reproduce the experiments stated in our paper.
-- We suggest that you start by getting NTU-DSI-DCN to run successfully on the old ns-3.13 and Ubuntu 12.04 LTS first before doing the migration.
-This allows you to get a good feel and basic understanding of ns-3.
-Once you are more confident about handling the technicalites of ns-3, proceed on with the migration if needed.

 Running the simulations
 --------------------------------------